stacks-network/docs/_core/smart/tutorial.md

     You should see the contract source code.
 Take a few seconds to review the content.

     Clarity is a programming language based on [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
-Most notably, Clarity is designed for static analysis, not compiled, and **not** [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness).
+Most notably, Clarity is interpreted and decidable.

     Let's go through the source code.
 Notice how the program and each statement is enclosed in `()` (parentheses).
 You'll see that the smart contract consists of two public functions.
 Starting at the top, let's review line by line:

     ```cl
     (define-public (say-hi)
-      (ok "hello world")
+      (ok "hello world"))
-    )

     (define-public (echo-number (val int))
-      (ok val)
+      (ok val))
-    )
     ```

     On the first line, a new public function `say-hi` is declared.
-To create private functions, you would use the `define-private` function.
+To create private functions, you would use the `define-private` keyword.
 Private functions can only be executed by the current smart contract and not from the outside.
-Only public functions can be called from outside e.g., through other smart contracts or applications.
-The need to call another smart contract can have different reasons.
-It allows to reuse existing smart contracts published by other developers.
-It may also be required because complex implementations are often split out into a set of contracts to achieve a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Only public functions can be called from outside, by other smart contracts.
+The reason public functions exist is to enable re-using code that is already available in other smart contracts, and to enable developers to break complex smart contracts into smaller, simpler smart contracts (an exercise in [separating concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)).

     The function doesn't take any parameters and simply returns "hello world" using the [`ok`](https://docs.blockstack.org/core/smart/clarityref#ok) response constructor.